Types of EV charger

 Electrical

-The answer to 'types of EV charger' is that there are three main types of EV chargers for homeowners: Level 1, Level 2, and DC Fast Chargers.
-Level 1 chargers use a standard 120V household outlet and provide the slowest charging, adding about 3-5 miles of range per hour.
-Level 2 chargers use a 240V outlet (like for an electric dryer) and charge much faster, adding 10-20 miles of range per hour.
-DC Fast Chargers are the fastest, adding 60-200 miles of range in just 15-30 minutes, but they require specialized high-voltage equipment and are typically found at public charging stations, not in homes.
+The answer to 'types of EV charger' is that there are three main types of electric vehicle (EV) chargers for home use: Level 1, Level 2, and DC fast chargers.
+Level 1 chargers use a standard 120V household outlet and provide the slowest charging rate, typically adding 3-5 miles of range per hour of charging.
+Level 2 chargers use a 240V outlet like those for electric dryers and can charge 3-5 times faster, adding 10-20 miles of range per hour.
+DC fast chargers provide the quickest charging, adding 60-200 miles of range in just 15-30 minutes, but require special high-voltage equipment and are usually found in public charging stations rather than homes.

 Step-by-Step Guide